Unboxed-Software/solana-course/content/token-swap.md

 transaction.add(instruction)
 ```

 We can withdraw tokens from only one side of the swap pool in a similar way using the `TokenSwap.withdrawSingleTokenTypeExactAmountOut`.
 The main difference is that the last argument in the instruction is `maximumPoolTokenAmount`.
 When withdrawing only one side of the swap pool, the user specifies exact how many tokens to withdraw.
-In turn, the token swap program calculates the amount of LP-tokens to mint the user must burn.
+In turn, the Token Swap Program calculates the amount of LP-tokens to mint the user must burn.
 An instruction withdrawing only Token B will look like this:

 ```tsx
 const instruction = TokenSwap.depositSingleTokenTypeExactAmountInInstruction(